Delaval Astley, 23rd Baron Hastings

-Delaval Thomas Harold Astley, 23rd Baron Hastings (born 25 April 1960), is an English baron, actor, and farmer.
+Delaval Thomas Harold Astley, 23rd Baron Hastings (born 25 April 1960), is an English peer, actor, and farmer.

 Family

 Delaval Astley was born on 25 April 1960 to Edward Delaval Henry Astley, the 22nd Baron Hastings, and Catherine "Nicki" Hinton, Lady Astley.
 He was educated at Radley College followed by Hatfield College, Durham.
 At Durham he was active in student theatre and won the award for best individual performance at the One Act Play Festival during the 1978-1979 academic year.

 Delaval's father Edward was a prominent member of the British government under the Conservative administrations of the 1960s and a noted philanthropist and patron of the arts.
 Delaval Astley inherited the ancient baronial title upon the death of his father in April 2007, becoming the 23rd Baron Hastings and 13th Baronet Astley.
 The most recent Astley family seat was at Seaton Delaval Hall in Northumberland, prior to its being sold to the National Trust in December 2009.
 Lord Hastings is married to Veronica M. Smart, now Lady Hastings, and the couple have one son and two daughters.